alchemydc/destiny2-xur-discord/README.md

 ## Overview
-Xur is an NPC in Bungie's MMO shooter [Destiny2](https://www.bungie.net/7/en/Destiny/BeyondLight]) which a space magic infused descendant of Halo.
+Xur is an NPC in Bungie's MMO shooter [Destiny2](https://www.bungie.net/7/en/Destiny/BeyondLight]) which is a space magic infused descendant of Halo.
-Xur visits only for a few days a week, landing on Fridays and selling different exotic weapons and armor from* R a random location.
+Xur visits only for a few days a week, landing on Fridays and selling different exotic weapons and armor from a random location.

 This script Post Xur's location and inventory to a Discord webhook, and is designed to be run from cron or as a cloud function.